danielwbeebe/My-News-Bubble-App/proposal.md

 The news-table will be seeded initially with Google News as news-source.

-## Use of API Key
+## Use of API Key to 'GET' news articles

-I plan to use an API Key from newsapi.org to retrieve the following fields for news articles: author, title, description, url, urlToImage, and publishedAt.
+For each news article, I plan to use an API Key from newsapi.org to retrieve the following fields:
+* author,
+* title,
+* description,
+* url,
+* urlToImage, and
+* publishedAt.

 ## Phases of Completion